boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 It behaves similarly to other MoE models of this size.
 MTP does not provide additional throughput on this hardware because the model is already partially offloaded to CPU/MEM.

 The throughput is decent, and I find it to be an interesting model.
-It is very comparable to the Qwen 3.6 35B-A3B.
+It behaves similarly on the tuning settings to the recipes for the Qwen 3.6 35B-A3B.

 What I find particularly interesting is that it remains quite fast for a 4-bit model with offloading.
 I will probably experiment with it further.